She’s a style icon, a sex symbol and the most successful female

 “No other woman has been as impressive at working the media, working her looks, the marketing, and the music.
 She’s done every single angle incredibly successfully and the only other people who have done that are maybe Elvis Presley and Michael Jackson.
 Madonna is a huge star who transcends time and race, which is why she’s still relevant.”

 Her cultural muscle has been underlined by the very visible development of her physical strength.
 When, after the birth of her first child at the age of 38, Madonna discovered Ashtanga yoga in the late Nineties, it appeared that almost everyone followed suit.
 What had previously seemed a rather unglamorous hobby practiced by worthy hippies on Moroccan nudist retreats became the quintessential exercise du jour?
 Suddenly, it was fashionable for a woman to look physically powerful.

-“Madonna brought yoga much more into the mainstream,” says Scott Bryant, a personal trainer and fitness coach who has worked with celebrity clients.
+“Madonna brought yoga much more into the mainstream,” says Scott Bryant, a personal trainer and fitness coach in London who has worked with celebrity clients.
 “When she started doing it, she was 100 percent a strong role model for the women I worked with – they really liked and admired her.
 Now, I get women saying they want to look like her, but not as muscular.
 Physically, Madonna understands the importance of maintaining her muscle mass especially because she’s almost 50, and if she carries on with her current regime, with serious strength training and running, she should still be looking good in her late sixties or seventies.”

 But will she still be performing in her sixties?
 At an age when she should be claiming her free bus pass, will she be taking to the stage in a Las Vegas casino, a souped-up version of her younger self, swathed in ostrich feathers and diamanté?
 Or have her recent, highly publicised troubles left her inevitably frailer and less able to withstand another decade of life in the unrelenting spotlight?